-The rise of voice AI has shaken up the voice-over industry.
-A survey by Voicebooking.com, with 310 voice artists participating, shows that many are feeling the impact, but a clear message emerges: ‘Those who think along with the client can still make a real difference,’ is the sentiment.
+The rise of voice AI has set the voice-over industry in motion.
+Research by Voicebooking.com, with input from 310 voice talents, shows that many are feeling the impact.
+But a clear common thread emerges: “Those who think along with the client can still make a difference,” is the sentiment.

 How good is voice AI, really?

-Javier Peña, a Spanish voice actor based in London since the ‘90s, mainly works on localisation projects for e-learning, online video, and gaming.
-He’s been experimenting with voice AI for years and has watched it steadily improve.
+Javier Peña, is a Spanish voice actor who settled in London in the 1990s.
+He is mainly hired for localisation work — from e-learning and online videos to gaming.
+He’s been experimenting with voice AI for years and has seen the technology improve steadily.

 AI as opportunity, not threat

 That AI is having an impact is undeniable.
-But the real question isn’t if AI will play a role, it’s how voice actors position themselves in a tech-driven market.
+But the key question isn’t whether AI will play a role, but how voice-overs position themselves in a market where technology plays an ever-growing part.

-‘The future isn’t black and white, but demands a proactive attitude from professionals,’ says Jente Kater, founder and CEO of Voicebooking.
-‘The tech handles standard jobs well, but still lacks the ability to truly bring a script to life.
-As a voice actor, that’s where you need to add value.’
+‘The future isn’t black and white.
+It calls for a proactive approach from professionals in the industry,’ says Jente Kater, founder and CEO of Voicebooking.
+‘The technology is strong when it comes to standard jobs, but it still lacks the ability to truly bring a script to life.
+As a voice-over, you’ll need to look at where you can really make a difference.’

-Experienced voice-over artist Barbara Karel doesn’t see AI as the enemy, but as a tool.
-‘You can’t just hide in your bubble.
-AI is here, and it opens up new possibilities.
-I even had my own AI voice developed so I could experiment.’
+Barbara Karel, an experienced voice-over, doesn’t see AI as an enemy, but as a tool.
+‘You can’t just stay hidden in your little grey bubble.
+AI is here, and it also offers opportunities.
+I even had my own AI voice developed so I could experiment with new possibilities.’
+According to her, it’s not just about the technology, but about the ability to understand the client and work together.

 Used without permission

-That fear isn’t unfounded.
+That fear isn’t entirely unfounded.
 Voice artist Greg Marston, English voice over from London, discovered his voice being sold on an AI voice marketplace.
-Turns out, his voice had been acquired from IBM.
-Twenty years ago, he’d recorded a voice-over for them.
-Since then, IBM may have used that recording to train its supercomputer Watson.

-For legal reasons, Marston can no longer speak publicly about the case, but he previously told Channel 4 that his biggest fear wasn’t just lost income, but that his voice could be used to say things he has no control over.
+For legal reasons, Marston can no longer speak publicly about the case.
+But he previously told his story to British broadcaster Channel 4, where he said that aside from possible income loss, his biggest fear was the idea that his voice could be used to say anything at all — without him having any control over it.

 Doomsayers vs. realists